 Rwanda has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO and has completed the national insecticide resistance monitoring and management plan.
 The country has rolled out iCCM countrywide and has secured sufficient resources to distribute the required LLINs, ACTs and most of RDTs in 2021.
+The country has sufficient stocks of ACTs and RDTs.
 Rwanda has implemented an emergency response programme to address the upsurge in malaria cases.
 The country has a high rating in terms of public sector management systems (CPIA cluster D).
 The country has launched the Zero Malaria Starts with Me campaign

-In line with the legacy agenda of the ALMA chair, His Excellency President Uhuru Kenyatta, Rwanda has enhanced the tracking and accountability mechanisms for malaria with the development of the Malaria Control Scorecard and posting this scorecard to the ALMA Scorecard Knowledge Hub.
-The country is planning the launch of a Health Fund including malaria and NTDs in quarter 2 2021.
+In line with the legacy agenda of the ALMA chair, His Excellency President Uhuru Kenyatta, Rwanda has enhanced the tracking and accountability mechanisms for malaria with the development of the Malaria Control Scorecard and posting this scorecard to the ALMA Scorecard Hub.
+The country is planning the launch of a Health Fund including malaria and NTDs.